sdegongzuo/BeeCount/README_EN.md

 **Q: How to sync data across multiple devices?**
 A:

+- **iCloud**: Simply sign in with the same Apple ID on iOS devices, data syncs automatically
 - **Supabase**: Configure same URL and anon key on all devices, log in with same account
 - **WebDAV**: Configure same WebDAV server address and credentials on all devices